 The requirements for a major in French, German, or Spanish are 30 hours, 6 hours of which must be completed at an approved host institution in a foreign country in which the target language is spoken and which includes a home-stay.

-The major in French must include 301-302, 305; four 400-level courses, at least one of which must be in literature; and three electives from language, culture, or literature courses at the 300or 400-level.
+The major in French must include 301 and 302; at least two 400-level courses, one of which must be in literature; and six electives at 202 level or higher from language, culture, or literature courses.
+Successful completion of French 202 counts towards the major.
+Students who enter at the 300-level may not take French 202.

 The major in German must include 301 and 302; at least two 400-level courses, one of which must be in literature; and six electives at the 202-level or higher from language, culture, or literature courses.

-The major in Spanish must include 301-302, 303-304, 305 or 306; four 400-level courses, at least one of which must be in literature; and one elective from language, culture, or literature courses at the 300- or 400-level.
+The major in Spanish must include 311 or 312, 314, 315, 331 and 332; two 400-level courses, at least one of which must be in literature; and three electives at the 202 level or higher.
+Students who enter at the 300-level may not take Spanish 202.

 The requirements for a minor in French, German, or Spanish are 18 hours.
 Three to six hours of study at an approved institution in a foreign country where the language is spoken are strongly recommended.

-The minor in French must include 301 or 302, 305, one 400-level course and three electives at the 300- or 400-level.
+The minor in French must include 301 or 302, one 400-level literature course and four electives at the 202 level or higher from language, culture, or literature courses.
+Successful completion of French 202 counts towards the minor.
+Students who enter at 300-level may not take French 202.

 The minor in German must include 301 and 302, one 400-level literature course and three electives at the 202 level or higher from among language, culture, or literature courses.

-The minor in Spanish must include 301 and 302, 303 or 304, 305 or 306, one 400-level literature course and one elective at the 300- or 400-level.
+The minor in Spanish must include 311 or 312, 314 or 315, 331 and 332, one 400-level literature course and either Spanish 202 or one elective at the 300- or 400-level.
+Students who enter at the 300-level may not take Spanish 202.

-The foreign-language requirement in Modern Languages is met when a student demonstrates functional competency in a foreign language by passing 201 and 202 or any 300-level course in a modern language at HSC or in an approved foreign-study program with home stay
+The foreign-language requirement in Modern Languages is met when a student demonstrates functional competency in a foreign language by passing 201 and 202 or any 300-level course in a modern language at HSC or in an approved foreign-study program with home stay.